jeremiecoullon/myblog/_posts/2020-10-18-MCMCJax3ways.md

 The only thing left to do this the full JAX version is to print the progress of the chain, which is especially useful for long runs.
 This is not as straightforwards to do with jitted functions as with standard Python functions, but this [discussion on Github](https://github.com/google/jax/discussions/4763) goes over how to do this.

-The final thing to point out is this JAX code ports directly to GPU without any modifications, so it might be possible to get an additional speedup in the full JAX version compared to those discussed below.
+The final thing to point out is this JAX code ports directly to GPU without any modifications.
+See the appendix for benchmarks on a GPU.

 # Benchmarks